ngrx/platform/projects/ngrx.io/content/guide/store/configuration/runtime-checks.md

 ### strictActionWithinNgZone

-The `strictActionWithinNgZone` check verifies that Actions are dispatched by asynchonous tasks running within `NgZone`.
+The `strictActionWithinNgZone` check verifies that Actions are dispatched by asynchronous tasks running within `NgZone`.
 Actions dispatched by tasks, running outside of `NgZone`, will not trigger ChangeDetection upon completion and may result in a stale view.

 Example violation of the rule: